Indiana Supreme Court

 Although each Summer Institute experience varies depending on the host institution and faculty, participants in the Summer Institute can expect to receive the following academic instruction:

-Participants who successfully complete the ICLEO Summer Institute and enroll in an ABA-accredited Indiana law school in Fall 2015 are certified as ICLEO Fellows and receive an Education Award each semester for three years to offset the cost of tuition.
+Participants who successfully complete the ICLEO Summer Institute and enroll in an ABA-accredited Indiana law school in the fall semester immediately following the Institute are certified as ICLEO Fellows and receive a $4,500 Fellowship award each semester of enrollment for up to three years, to a maximum of $27,000 to offset the cost of tuition.
 Awards are paid directly to the student account through each law school's financial aid process.
-Current award amounts are $3,250/semester (public law schools); $4,500/semester (private law schools).
 Certified ICLEO Fellows who fail to enroll, defer enrollment, or withdraw from law school may forfeit award eligibility.

 As a part of the application process, all applicants must participate in a brief phone interview.
-Phone interview schedules will be emailed with application receipt confirmations the week of March 2, 2015.
-The ICLEO Advisory Committee reviews each application and makes decisions by April 15, 2015.
+Phone interview schedules are sent in February, following the close of the application period.
+The ICLEO Advisory Committee reviews each application and makes decisions by April 15, 2016.